Cees Nooteboom: Literary works

 Nooteboom is also a well-known travel writer.
 Some of his travel books include Een middag in Bruay, Een nacht in Tunesië, and De omweg naar Santiago (Roads to Santiago, 1997), an anthology of his writings on Spain.
 This last book inspired the musical work Six Glosses (2010) by Spanish composer Benet Casablancas.
-Nooteboom's experiences living in Berlin are detailed in the book Berlijn 1989–2009, which collects his earlier books, Berlijnse notities and Terugkeer naar Berlijn, and new material.
+Nooteboom's experiences living in Berlin, Germany, are detailed in the book Berlijn 1989–2009, which collects his earlier books, Berlijnse notities and Terugkeer naar Berlijn, and new material.

 The book De omweg naar Santiago inspired several Spanish and Dutch composers.
 It has been the subject of the tournée of concerts celebrated in 2010 in The Netherlands by the Ensemble 88 from Maastricht.